 CS 0810 Thesis Research (0-0).
+Every student conducting thesis research will enroll in this course.

 CS 2010 Introduction to Computers and Data Processing for Non-computer Science Majors (2-0).

 An introduction to the general characteristics of contemporary computers and to the functions they serve in a diversity of organizations is provided.
 The capabilities and limitations of computing as well as the economics of data processing in general are emphasized.
 There are no prerequisite or corequisite courses.
 Prior computing experience is not assumed and programming is not taught.